atk/object-clone-proposal/Readme.md

 - convenient way of forcing complete rerender for MVC framworks like react
 - creating immutable clones of state for an undo history
-- making in immutable clone of a proxied object
+- making an immutable non-proxied clone of a proxied object

 ## Syntax